GhulamHussainJafari/ghulam-hussain-portfolio/README.md

 const testimonials = [
   {
     testimonial:
-      &quot;I thought it was impossible to make a website as beautiful as our product, but Rick proved me wrong.&quot;,
+      &quot;I thought it was impossible to make a website as beautiful as our product, but Ghulam Hussain proved me wrong.&quot;,
     name: &quot;Sara Lee&quot;,
     designation: &quot;CFO&quot;,
     company: &quot;Acme Co&quot;,